Summer Rising is New York City’s free summer plan for any child in grades K-12 who wants to participate.

 If your child's IEP recommends related services only (for example, Speech, Occupational Therapy, or Physical Therapy) during July and August, you will be offered the opportunity to sign up for services at conveniently located sites in all five boroughs, many of which are also Summer Rising sites.

-You can also change your Summer Rising program registration at a later date to a more convenient location, including to your child's related services site.
 The DOE will work with you so your child can receive their recommended services and participate in the Summer Rising program to the greatest extent possible.
 (Note: This does not apply to students in D75 programs.
 D75 students will continue to receive their related services at their Chapter 683 assigned summer school program.)

 Please reach out to firstname.lastname@example.org as the summer approaches if you have questions about how your student's related services can be arranged.

 Students attending Summer Rising programs will be offered free breakfast and lunch daily.
 Snacks in the afternoon are available by request.
+Please contact your school for more information on mealtimes and locations of service.

 Our goal is to provide nutrient-rich options that students of all ages and backgrounds will love.